 Figure 3.14 – The battery current is applied to the battery current (activity) of the battery read task to increase the limits of the input range of the battery current port

-As the DAQmx devices are only capable of inputting and outputting ±10 V is it necessary to scale the appropriate inputs and outputs to the real-world values.
-These scales, as seen in figures 3.13 and 3.14, to allow for the high values used in this test.
+These scales, an example of which is given in figures 3.13, were then produced and assigned to the battery voltage, battery current and current demand, as seen in figure 3.14.
+This calibration was completed after every third test.

-When a slave VI is opened one of the first things it does is established which tasks will be used within the program and create a reference to each task as seen figure 3.15.
-This reference is stored in the shifter of the slave VI as a ‘refnum’ so that when the devices are asked to complete a task, as seen in figure 3.16, the appropriate port and scale are used.
+When a slave VI is opened one of the first things it does is establish which tasks will be used within the program and create a reference to each task as seen in figure 3.15.